If you’re a freelancer, you’re in good company. After all:

 You can also run ads on social media platforms that can get your name in front of thousands of people without breaking your budget.

 When you look for advice on how to get clients as a freelancer, you’ll find all kinds of tips on how to beef up your online presence.
 A good place to start is getting your own self-hosted website up.
 This is where your clients will learn about you, the work you do, and how you can help them.
-Ideally, this is where you’ll host your blog, share information about your services, and contact information.
+Ideally, this is where you’ll host your blog, and share information about your services, and contact information.

 Don’t forget to add a contact form to give potential leads an easy way to get in touch with you!